LiveHelperChat/docker-standalone/README.md

 * Edit `docker-compose.yml` if you want to change database logins
 * Run `git clone https://github.com/LiveHelperChat/livehelperchat.git` this will checkout Live Helper Chat
 * Run `docker-compose up`
-* Navigate to localhost:8081 and follow install instructions
+* Navigate to localhost:8081 and follow install instructions.

 That's it!
 You have running Live Helper Chat